nicksexton/gui-tools/README.md

 pdpgui_draw.c - library which implements basic cairo drawing functions for pdp objects (eg drawing units, drawing connections, etc)

-string_parse.c - library of functions for reading config files and getting their data out into a set of C data structures.
-Some functions should be customised for program-specific data.
-NOTE that important program-specific settings (eg., parameter names) are currently hard coded in string_parse.c

-gtk_config_files - example code for a gui which uses string_parse library to read parameter settings from a config file and updates a parameters page displaying current parameter settings.
-NOTE that important program-specific settings (eg., parameter names) are hard coded in string_parse.c

 pdpgui_architecture.c - example code for a basic (mocked up) gui,